janus-llm/janus-llm/docs/source/contributing.md

 ## Contributing for MITRE Employees

-Contributing to the SimFire codebase ([GitLab](https://gitlab.mitre.org/fireline/janus)) requires a process to be followed.
+Contributing to the Janus codebase ([GitLab](https://gitlab.mitre.org/cem-llm/janus)) requires a process to be followed.
 This page will explain how to follow that process and will provide some tools to make local development easier.

 **Some guidlines**:
   1. Nobody can commit directly to `main`.
   2. You must create a merge request in order to publish changes to `main`.
   3. Before merging, all stages of the GitLab CI pipeline must pass.
-This includes linting with [`flake8`](https://flake8.pycqa.org/en/latest/) ([config](https://gitlab.mitre.org/fireline/janus/-/blob/main/.flake8)), code-formatting with [`black`](https://github.com/psf/black) ([config](https://gitlab.mitre.org/fireline/janus/-/blob/main/pyproject.toml)), passing the Python unit tests, and creating the documentation.
+This includes linting with [`flake8`](https://flake8.pycqa.org/en/latest/) ([config](https://gitlab.mitre.org/cem-llm/janus/-/blob/main/.flake8)), code-formatting with [`black`](https://github.com/psf/black) ([config](https://gitlab.mitre.org/cem-llm/janus/-/blob/main/pyproject.toml)), passing the Python unit tests, and creating the documentation.
   4. Once all pipeline stages have passed, then the branch can be merged into main.
   5. These pipeline stages can be tested locally to ensure that they are passed on the remote side (explained in [Using Pre-commit](#using-pre-commit))